PaulieScanlon/gatsby-plugin-image-with-art-direction/README.md

-# gatsby-image-experiment
+# gatsby-plugin-image-with-art-direction

-A experiment using Gatsby Image
+A experiment using Gatsby Image and `withArtDirection`